Women'sNet: Training, technology planning

-Over the past two years (2005 and 2006), Women'sNet has also co-trained South African women to participate in the global cyber-dialogues on the Beijing+10 review process, and women's NGOs on technology planning and FLOSS.
+In 2005 and 2006, Women'sNet has also co-trained South African women to participate in the global cyber-dialogues on the Beijing+10 review process, and women's NGOs on technology planning and FLOSS.
 Girl'sNet runs a visual literacy training project with young girls in the Eastern Cape, and has held a photo exhibition in August 2005.
 Women'sNet also launched the (s)hebytes project and website as a space "where women and men talk about gender and women's empowerment".
 It launched digital story telling workshops "to train women and girls in story telling -- combining images, audio and text into a short documentary about their lives".